asyncapi/modelina/examples/java-generate-javadoc/README.md

 # JavaDocs

-A basic example of how to generate Java models including JavaDocs from description and examples.
+A basic example of how to generate Java models by including JavaDocs in description and examples.

 ## How to run this example
 Run this example using: